godotengine/godot-docs/classes/class_tabbar.rst

 - void **set_scroll_to_selected** **(** :ref:`bool<class_bool>` value **)**
 - :ref:`bool<class_bool>` **get_scroll_to_selected** **(** **)**

-If ``true``, the tab offset will be changed to keep the the currently selected tab visible.
+If ``true``, the tab offset will be changed to keep the currently selected tab visible.

 .. rst-class:: classref-item-separator